AMICO galaxy clusters in KiDS-1000: Splashback radius from weak lensing and cluster-galaxy correlation function

 We expressed $\gamma$ as $\gamma = \gamma_0 \nu_{\rm vir}$, following \citetalias{Diemer14}.
-Furthermore, as discussed in Sect.\ \ref{sec:modelling:likelihood}, we assumed Gaussian priors on $F_{\rm t}$, $\beta$, and $\gamma_0$.\\ Equation \eqref{eq:DK14:infall} models the matter density distribution at $r>r_{200\rm m}$, and it is expressed as a power-law multiplying the mean background density of the Universe, $\rho_{\rm m}$.
+Furthermore, as discussed in Sect.\ \ref{sec:modelling:likelihood}, we assumed Gaussian priors on $F_{\rm t}$, $\beta$, and $\gamma_0$.\\ Equation \eqref{eq:DK14:infall} models the matter density distribution at $r>r_{200\rm m}$, and it is expressed as a power law that multiplies the mean background density of the Universe, $\rho_{\rm m}$.
 Following the \citetalias{Diemer14} prescription, we defined the pivot radius as $5$ times $r_{\rm 200m}$.
 The parameters $b_{\rm e}$ and $s_{\rm e}$ characterise the amplitude and slope of the outer profile, respectively, and are treated as free parameters in our analysis.
 In simulations, both the bias parameter, $b_{\rm e}$, and the slope, $s_{\rm e}$, exhibit a mild dependence on the peak height \citep{Diemer14}.
 While $s_{\rm e}$ shows only a weak redshift evolution, this dependence is somewhat stronger for $b_{\rm e}$.
 Thus, in our modelling, we allowed $b_{\rm e}$ to vary as a function of redshift, assuming the following expression: